-The child and adolescent psychiatrists at NYU Langone's Child Study Center may prescribe medication to children and teens with attention deficit hyperactivity disorder (ADHD).
+Child and adolescent psychiatrists at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, may prescribe medication to children and teens with attention deficit hyperactivity disorder (ADHD).
 Medication can be an important and sometimes critical component of managing ADHD in children, because it often provides symptom relief.
 Your child’s doctor also considers any related mental health conditions, such as depression or anxiety, to develop an appropriate medication plan.

 Stimulant medications for ADHD are available in short-acting and extended-release varieties.
 Many parents find that long-acting or extended release stimulants allow a child to take the medication just once a day before school, eliminating the need to disrupt a child’s class time with a visit to the school nurse for another dose.